pschaus/book_lepl1402/source/part4.rst

     }

-In the above example, you have seen a special notation using "<>" also called generics in java.
+In the example above, you see the special notation ``<>`` that is associated with :ref:`generics <generics>` in Java.
-Generics introduce the concept of type parameters to Java, allowing you to write code that is parameterized by one or more types.
+Generics correspond to the concept of type parameters, allowing you to write code that is parameterized by one or more types.
+The core idea is to allow type (classes and interfaces) to be parameters when defining classes, interfaces, and methods.

-This enables you to create generic algorithms that work on collections of different types, classes, interfaces, and methods that operate on a parameterized type.
+This enables you to create generic algorithms that can work on collections of different types, classes, interfaces, and methods that operate on a parameterized type.
 Generics offer a way to define and enforce strong type-checks at compile-time without committing to a specific data type.

-The core idea is to allow type (classes and interfaces) to be parameters when defining classes, interfaces, and methods.
+Java introduced support for generics in 2004, as a part of Java 5 (formally referred to as J2SE 5.0).
 In earlier versions of Java generics did not exit.
-You could add any type of objects to collections, which could lead to runtime type-casting errors.
+You could add any type of object to collections, which was prone to runtime type-casting errors, as illustrated in this example:

 ..  code-block:: java
-    :caption: Example of ClassCastException at runtime
+    :caption: Example of ``ClassCastException`` at runtime
     :name: java_list_no_generics